apaul2-bluefin/metagenome-antibiotic-genes/README.md

 # metagenome-antibiotic-genes
-Marine biofilms were sampled from UUVs.
-Here, those metagenomes are analyzed for antibiotic producing genes using bioinformatic tool - ABRricate.
+Marine biofilms sampled from UUVs were analyzed for antagonistic traits.
+The presence of antibiotic-producing genes and virulence factors was identified using the bioinformatics tool ABRicate.